 Finally, a way to keep a cool head on a motorcycle

-Entrepreneur Steve Feher, who has patented the world's first practical air conditioned motorcycle helmet, poses with a "Mr. Cool" prototype at his home in Beverly Hills, California.
-Motorcycle helmet companies have tried for decades to invent a helmet that could keep the rider's head cool in hot weather.
+Motorcycle-helmet companies have tried for decades to invent a helmet that could keep a rider's head cool in hot weather.
+Steve Feher has been thinking about beating the heat for a long time.

 Add your comments below